Aloidendron dichotomum: Related species

 Three separate species, A. dichotomum, A. pillansii and A. ramosissimum inhabit the same arid areas of the Richtersveld and the Namib Desert around the South African-Namibian border.
 The three have been given different ratings on the IUCN Red List of Threatened Species: 'vulnerable' for A. dichotomum, 'critically endangered' for A. pillansii and 'endangered' for A. ramossisimum.

-The three species can be distinguished.
-In A. pillansii, the inflorescences hang from below the lowest leaves, rather than growing erect.
+The three species can be distinguished as follows: In A. pillansii, the inflorescences hang from below the lowest leaves, rather than growing erect.
 A. ramosissimum is considerably smaller—rarely reaching more than 2 m in height—and assumes a more shrub-like shape.
 While there is a gradation between tree-like A. dichotomum and the shrubby A. ramosissimum, the relatively unique A. pillansii population is separated by a different flowering time and therefore does not interbreed with the other two species.

 Distribution and conservation

 One of the few examples of spontaneous forests of A. dichotomum is the Quiver Tree Forest, about 14 km north of Keetmanshoop, in Namibia.
 Another is located in the Northern Cape of South Africa at Gannabos.

 Throughout much of its range this species is in decline.
-Modeling of Aloidendron dichotomum in South Africa and Namibia has contributed to understanding the needs of protected areas in response to climate change.
+Modelling of Aloidendron dichotomum in South Africa and Namibia has contributed to understanding the needs of protected areas in response to climate change.
 Modelled range declines in this species due to climate change have recently been confirmed by field surveys.

 Cultivation

 Aloidendron dichotomum is cultivated in arid areas around the world, for use in landscaping.
 The slow growth rate and relative rarity of the plant make it a particularly expensive specimen.
 It is also relatively difficult to keep outside of its natural habitat.

-In cultivation it requires extremely well-drained coarse mineral sand (preferably with some loam and bone meal to keep it active and growing), full sun, good aeration and extremely little water - primarily in the winter (as it mainly occurs in winter rainfall desert).
+In cultivation it requires extremely well-drained coarse mineral sand (preferably with some loam and bone meal to keep it active and growing), full sun, good aeration and extremely little water - primarily in the winter (as it mainly occurs in winter rainfall desert areas).
 In the (rare) event that it is under-watered, the leaves will curl up and die off at the tips; this is not fatal, but indicates that it is relatively dry.

 It is unusually prone to aphids and insect infections in between its leaves, and this is exacerbated whenever there is not full sun and constant fresh air movement.
 Indoor plants require frequent treatment for these pests.
-Fungicide can also be added occasionally, to protect from rot.
+Fungicide can be added occasionally, to protect the plant from rot.

 It can be propagated from seed and (with more difficulty) from cuttings or truncheons.
-Cuttings need to be thoroughly dried for several weeks in a shaded area, before being planted.
+Cuttings need to be thoroughly dried for several weeks in a shaded area before being planted.